-So don’t be fooled, by the addition of letters such as “MAPS” at the end of a Psychologists title.
-Those letters were bought and paid for.
-Spend your time more wisely, by jumping over the AHPRA Register of Practitioners webpage and searching for your potential Psychologist’s actual credentials.
+Each of these groups tends to look after different sections of the psychologist community, but all they can really tell you (with even more research!) is what training the psychologist completed.
+So don’t be fooled into thinking that a couple of extra letters means much.
+Those letters were bought and paid for!
+Spend your time more wisely, by jumping over the AHPRA Register of Practitioners webpage and searching for your potential psychologist’s actual credentials.

 General Practitioners (GPs) are often people’s first port of call when feeling unwell.
 This means you local GP is often the first person to identify any mental health difficulties you might be experiencing.
 They’re also the person you’re required to see if you want to get a Mental Health Care Plan to obtain rebates on your sessions, so they’re an important part of the therapy process.

-Sometimes the GP clinic might have an in-house Psychologist to whom most of the referrals are directed because this is incredibly convenient for the GPs.
-And let’s not forget GPs are incredibly busy people.
+Sometimes the GP clinic might also have an in-house psychologist to whom most of the referrals are directed because this is incredibly convenient for the Doctors.
+And let’s not forget Doctors are incredibly busy people!

 We’ve all gotten very used to checking out Google reviews when trying to find the best of anything.
 Those little stars carry a lot of weight.
 But guess what?
 Psychologists aren’t allowed to solicit testimonials or place them on their website.
 Both of these are actions are big no-no’s under the advertising guidelines.